oshaughnessy/sierramountainll/_pages/rules.md

 describe the approved divergences and intepretations of Little League's official rules.

-These describe the general conditions for most scenarios encountered by the coaches at SMLL.
-The [Little League rules](https://www.littleleague.org/playing-rules/rules-regulations-policies/){:target="blank"}, subject to approved modifications as listed in [SMLL's Ground Rules](#smll-ground-rules), are the final word.
+These describe the general conditions for most scenarios encountered by the coaches at SMLL and are a best effort at summarizing the rules.
+The [official Little League rules](https://www.littleleague.org/playing-rules/rules-regulations-policies/){:target="blank"}, subject to approved modifications as listed in [SMLL's Ground Rules](#smll-ground-rules), are the final word.
+At games, the umpires are the final word.

 In addition, Little League offers their own lists of rule highlights:
 * for coaches: [10 Commonly Misinterpreted Little League®